kodecocodes/i9t/custom-segues/custom-segues.markdown

 Control is turned over to the destination controller [TODO: FPE: Who turns control over to the destination controller?].
 The destination controller then invokes its transition delegate which sets off the default Cover Vertical animation.

 That covers the basic actions behind a segue.
-Now you can take tha working segue and customize it with a segue subclass.
+Now you can take the working segue and customize it with a segue subclass.

 ## Segues from your custom segue library

-A segue exists for the entire duration of a modal or popover presentation, so it's really easy to change to segues from your library without touching your UIViewController code.
+A segue exists for the entire duration of a modal or popover presentation, so it's really easy to swap in segues from your library without touching your UIViewController code.
 The segue can be responsible for both presentation and dismissal transition animations.
 The starter app contains a pre-made custom segue called `DropSegue` to give you an idea of how easy changing segues can be.

 In **Main.storyboard**, select the **PhotoDetail** segue between the Animal Detail and the Animal Photo view controllers.
 Change **Segue Class** to **DropSegue** as shown below: